-School bus drivers, assistants, vehicle maintenance employees and office staff browsed the San Antonio Foodbank's "Mobile Mercado," one part grocery story and the other part demonstration kitchen.
-Nathan Graf, the district's executive director of transportation, said professional chefs and nutritionists showed employees how to make tasty and healthy meals with fresh ingredients found on the truck, which included locally grown fruits and vegetables.
+School bus drivers, assistants, vehicle maintenance employees and office staff browsed the San Antonio Foodbank’s “Mobile Mercado,” one part grocery story and the other part demonstration kitchen.
+Nathan Graf, the district’s executive director of transportation, said professional chefs and nutritionists showed employees how to make tasty and healthy meals with fresh ingredients that are found on the truck, which included locally grown fruits and vegetables.

 Employees also received plenty of free samples.

 Meanwhile, local dieticians offered educational sessions to help employees establish wellness goals, manage chronic diseases and food allergies, and address vitamin and mineral deficiencies.
 Employees also took part in Zumba classes and tried out a massage chair to relieve stress.

 Graf said the Healthy Initiative Program started last May to introduce healthier habits and demonstrate how they can not only improve employee health but also better prepare CDL drivers for their annual Department of Transportation medical exams.